Community Assessment and Services Center

 On October 1, 2011, Assembly Bill (AB) 109 transferred responsibility for all non-violent, non-serious, non-sex offenders to the county level.
 This was one of the most sweeping criminal justice reforms in California’s history, and developed due to an overreliance on state prisons that was causing overcrowding.
 Counties were provided broad discretion and funding to serve this population locally.

 The SFAPD, in partnership with Leaders in Community Alternatives, Inc. (LCA), developed CASC in response to the increased need for local community-based supervision for low-level offenders.
-Other core partners include Anders and Anders, the Senior Ex Offender Program, Community Works, and CJCJ.
+Other core partners include the Senior Ex Offender Program, Community Works, and CJCJ.

 Through the leadership and innovation of Chief Wendy Still, the CASC model was designed to improve public safety, reduce victimization, maximize taxpayer dollars, and contribute to community vitality.
 CASC opened its doors on June 18, 2013.